m-millions/process-new-contacts/README.md

     Color, Telephone, or Zipcode not valid.
     [5, 7, 16, 31, 39, 40, 43, 45, 46, 47, 49, 50, 58, 59]

+The persistance of the data construct position ( e.g. [5] ), shows the record number which has failed processing.
+It is the last  number in this list which will tell what current record failed as the messages are shown on the console.

+The accompanying line tells what the issue was.
+As you can see here the 'details need to be hasseled', as the message tells the data being validated by this part of the code is not in the expected format, but it's hard to tell what specific data type failed validation.

+In addition, the validation algorithm should stop processing the immediate record and move on to the next as soon as it finds an error.
+Here, as you can see, it finds an error but moves on to the next position in the data construct - this is detailed as a bug in the "KNOW BUGS" section above.

 TESTING METHODOLOGY
 -------------------
 The bulk of the unittests focus on testing the functionality in 'get_clean_data'